The Big, Fat Problem With Outsourcing Your Company’s Video Marketing

-Of those clients we’ve worked with, those who were most successful, are in a stride of about 2-3 videos per week.
-There are contributing factors to this, but at the end of the day that’s a lot of content available to their sales team — and a lot of answers to questions that prospects are looking for.
+Of those clients we’ve worked with, those who were most successful, are in a stride of about two to three videos per week.
+There are contributing factors to this, but at the end of the day, that’s a lot of content available to their sales team — and a lot of answers to questions that prospects are looking for.

 So what does that have to do with outsourcing?
 Given the agile nature of video production, you’d be hard-pressed to find a production company and develop a process that allows for this type of output.